per1234/esparto/README.md

 *	ESPAsyncUDP  1.0.0 https://github.com/me-no-dev/ESPAsyncUDP
 *	ESPAsyncWebserver  1.1.0 https://github.com/me-no-dev/ESPAsyncWebserver

-The developer ìme-no-devî (ironic understatement of the decade) needs special praise for these gems: Esparto could not work without them.
-Iíd even go as far as to say that *no* robust ESP8266 firmware could.
+The developer ‚Äúme-no-dev‚Äù (ironic understatement of the decade) needs special praise for these gems: Esparto could not work without them.
+I‚Äôd even go as far as to say that *no* robust ESP8266 firmware could.

 *	PubSubClient v2.6 https://github.com/knolleary/pubsubclient

-Be careful: there are two or three MQTT client libraries out there for Arduino ñ do not be tempted to use any other than the above: they simply wonít work.
+Be careful: there are two or three MQTT client libraries out there for Arduino ‚Äì do not be tempted to use any other than the above: they simply won‚Äôt work.

-Arduinoís own site has a good tutorial on adding 3rd-party libraries: https://www.arduino.cc/en/Guide/Libraries
+Arduino‚Äôs own site has a good tutorial on adding 3rd-party libraries: https://www.arduino.cc/en/Guide/Libraries

 ## Next, install Esparto's own libraries